Doul00/ML_Notes/chapter1/decision-trees.md

 ![](/assets/Screen Shot 2017-09-02 at 18.00.08.png)_Source: Analytics Vidhya_

-In this example[^1], we for the Gender, we have:
+In this example, we want to tell whether a student is playing Cricket or not.
+To do so, we split on the Gender attribute and we obtain the following results:

 * Gini for female split: $$0.2^2 + 0.8^2 = 0.68$$
 * Gini for male split: $$0.65^2 + 0.35^2 = 0.55$$
 * Weighted Gini value: $$0.68 * (10/30) + 0.55 * (20/30) = 0.59$$

 For the split on class, the final value is 0.51.
 Thus, we split on Gender.

 ###### Information Gain:

 This method works by calculating the entropy for each node.
-If a node is homogeneous, the entropy is equal to zero and when it is equal to one in the worst case \(50% of class 1 in the node and 50% of class 2\).
+If a node is homogeneous, the entropy is equal to zero.
+In the worst case it is equal to one \(50% of class 1 in the node and 50% of class 2\).
 The entropy can be calculated using the formula:

 $$
-\text{Entropy = } -p log2 p - q log2 q
+\text{Entropy = } -p log_2 p - q log_2 q
 $$